idreyn/yelling-at-trains/content/post/nsrl.md

 +++
-title = "Closing the gap, opening the region: the North South Rail Link" date = "2017-11-11T21:50:58-08:00" draft = false
+title = "Closing the gap, opening the region: the North-South Rail Link" date = "2017-11-11T21:50:58-08:00" draft = false
 +++